 Balansa is an annual clover noted for its winter hardiness when compared to other annual species such as Egyptian and Persian clovers.
-It can establish guickly and produce biomass when sown in suitable warm conditions, much like the other annual clovers.
+It can establish quickly and produce biomass when sown in suitable warm conditions, much like the other annual clovers.
 Balansa's unique top growth along with a large taproot makes it a species option worth looking at.

-Sowing rate: 5-8 kg/ha Frost tolerance: Very winter hardy High biomass potential Biomass: Pests & diseases: Generally not a problem
+Frost tolerance: Very winter hardy

+Biomass: High biomass potential

+Pests & diseases: Generally not a problem